Food Rules!: Relevance

 The book's emergence coincided with a societal shift, marked by increasing concerns about the nutritional quality of children's diets.
 During the late 1990s and early 2000s, public education of children's nutrition lacked comprehensive and accessible resources.
 Information available to young audiences often either oversimplified important concepts or lacked depth in coverage, and most Americans were not ingesting sufficient amounts of nutritious foods.

 At its release, the book addressed a critical need for children to access resources offering digestible explanations of abstract concepts like nutrition.
 The book's level of detail and explanation of healthy eating habits was significant, as researchers began to correlate informed childhood dietary choices with better academic performance.

 With a rise in processed food consumption and sedentary lifestyles, there was a growing need to educate children about healthy eating habits and understanding nutritional labels.
 Food Rules! is an example of children's literature that emerged from an increasing need for educational materials geared towards young audiences.

 Reception

 Food Rules! has been well received by educators, librarians, and parents.
 It was named to Booklist's Top Ten Youth Science Books of 2001 in the year of its publication.
-A description of the book in the School Library Journal lauds Haduch's evocative and entertaining portrayal of nutrition, commenting that memorable descriptions of eating maximizes a book's appeal towards young audiences.
+A description of the book in the School Library Journal lauds Haduch's evocative and entertaining portrayal of nutrition, commenting that memorable descriptions of eating maximize a book's appeal towards young audiences.
 Similarly, a profile on Publishers Weekly calls the book a "wealth of information" with an ability to "break down complicated ideas, such as amino acids and cholesterol, into easy-to-digest pieces."